getodk/collect/README.md

         git merge --no-commit merge_master

     This creates a temporary branch called merge from the latest production branch and then merges code from merge_master without committing the changes

-   <tag name> is the tag in odk collect identifying the version that you want.  merge_master is the temporary branch that will be created.
-You can name it as you wish.

 Acknowledgements